 You can’t necessarily control your legal destiny, but you can hedge against the worse consequences by being forthcoming with your attorney and by being compassion with yourself and other stakeholders.

 The investigation and/or arrest is not the end of the world.
 It may not even spell the end of your practice.
 But you need to act effectively and ethically to fix what’s gone wrong and demonstrate responsibility and good citizenship.
-Connect with the Kraut Law Group for help understanding your options and building your defense.
+Connect with the Kraut Criminal & DUI Lawyers for help understanding your options and building your defense.
 Attorney Kraut is a Harvard Law School educated ex-prosecutor, and he and his team are standing by to give you astute guidance.